codebards/policies/abuse/how-we-handle/index.md

 ---
-title: How we handle abusive usage
+title: How we handle abusive usage | Code Bards
-description: Guiding principles and process for investigating abuse reports
+description: Guiding principles and process for investigating abuse reports.
 ---

 # How we handle abusive usage

-*Last updated: March 18, 2021*
+*Last updated: March 24, 2021*

 We build our products* with people's well-being in mind, and we put our hearts into them.
 We are proud of that purpose and trust that our customers use our products for appropriate endeavors.